RickGelhausen/RiboReport/README.md

 ~~~~
 (use source activate, if conda is not set-up for your bash)

-Then, we download and install irsom:
+Then, we download and install `IRSOM`:

 ~~~~
 git clone https://forge.ibisc.univ-evry.fr/lplaton/IRSOM.git
 pip install -r IRSOM/pip_package.txt
 ~~~~

-This should only install *IRSOM*, as the other dependencies are already installed in the conda environment.
+This should only install `IRSOM`, as the other dependencies are already installed in the conda environment.

 ~~~~
 conda activate irsom